UK aims at charger milestone for summer 2025

 The Zapmap numbers include both rapid chargers, ideal for drivers on a longer journey, and slower chargers more suited to replenishing EVs when they are not being used, such as at home or hotel overnight, at places of work or at destinations such as shopping centres.

-There has been a 135% growth in the number of high powered EV chargers, which are increasingly enabling new EVs to refuel faster – closing the perceived convenience gap between ICE cars and EVs when it comes to a mid-journey stop.
+There has been a 135% growth in the number of high-powered EV chargers, which are increasingly enabling new EVs to refuel faster – closing the perceived convenience gap between ICE cars and EVs when it comes to a mid-journey stop.

 If you’re looking for a home or workplace charging solution, contact The Full EV right away by filling in our inquiry form today